DigitalPublishingToolkit/TOD29GOODDATA/md/20chapter14.md

 replicate the work of the organization.

-In conclusion, the activities of the *Syrian Archive* stress that, even if one purses an urgent goal through activism---such as collecting data about human rights violations before it disappears or gets censored---it is still of paramount importance to pay attention to the consequences of data gathering, processing and sharing facilitated by digital technology.
+In conclusion, the activities of the *Syrian Archive* stress that, even if one purses an urgent goal through activism - such as collecting data about human rights violations before it disappears or gets censored - it is still of paramount importance to pay attention to the consequences of data gathering, processing and sharing facilitated by digital technology.
 Furthermore, the project shows how it is possible to build